pajaKr/nhl_project/README.md

 ### Scraping data

-First of all, we scrape the website https://nhl.cz/.
+First of all, we download the teams info.
+This is done by *teams_info.py* in the teams_info folder. *teams_info.csv* is created, which contains teams' codes used by the website to distinguish teams and also short names of the teams, which we used for naming the .csv files.
+Then the main data is scraped from the website https://nhl.cz/.
 This is done by the code that is located in *scraping.py* we scrape data for the last 5 seasons of NHL so from the season 2017/2018 to the season 2021/2022.
 Once the data is scraped it is stored in the folder *teams_pre-processed* under *XXX_pre.csv* where XXX is the short name for the given team.
 Those short names are created by *teams_info.py* and then stored in *teams_info.csv*

 ###  Processing data
 *processing.py* is responsible for processing the data we have gathered.
 It creates columns for each team which we need for our models and graphs.
 Columns